 Identification of Students.
-Plans must be made before the administration of State exams to verify the identity of each student entering the exam room, especially students who are not enrolled in the school in which they are taking exams.
-Accurate records must be kept of the students who take each exam so it will be possible to confirm the presence or absence of a student for each exam administered.
+Plans must be made before the administration of State examinations to verify the identity of each student entering the examination room, especially students who are not enrolled in the school in which they are taking examinations.
+Accurate records must be kept of the students who take each examination, so it will be possible to confirm the presence or absence of a student for each examination administered.

 Checking for Unauthorized Materials.
-Students who are taking State exams must be under close supervision at all times during the exam session.
-When students enter the exam room, all materials brought into the exam room must be inspected to make sure that the materials do not contain any unauthorized notes, electronic devices, or printed material that would give the user an unfair advantage.
-The materials that students are permitted to bring into the exam room are identified in this section of this manual under the heading Materials Provided by the School and by Students.
+Students who are taking State examinations must be under close supervision at all times during the examination session.
+When students enter the examination room, all materials brought into the examination room must be inspected to make sure that the materials do not contain any unauthorized notes, electronic devices, or printed material that would give the user an unfair advantage.
+The materials that students are permitted to bring into the examination room are identified in this section of this manual under the heading Materials Provided by the School and by Students.

 Obtaining Information from or Giving Information to Other Students.
-Students must not be permitted to obtain information from or give information to other students in any way during the exam.
-If, in the opinion of the proctor, such an attempt has occurred, the students should be warned that any further attempts will result in the termination of their exams.
+Students must not be permitted to obtain information from or give information to other students in any way during the examination.
+If, in the opinion of the proctor, such an attempt has occurred, the students should be warned that any further attempts will result in the termination of their examinations.
 If necessary, the students should be moved to another location.
-In order to allow for all possible outcomes of procedural due process, the student should be allowed to complete the exam.
-If the steps described above fail to end attempts to obtain or give information, the principal should be notified immediately and the students' exams terminated.
-At the conclusion of the exam, all suspected acts of fraud must be reported to the principal.
-Pursuant to Section 102.4 of the Regulations of the Commissioner of Education, no score may be earned by a student who, in the judgment of the principal, has attempted to obtain aid from or give aid to another student or has otherwise committed fraud during an exam.
+In order to allow for all possible outcomes of procedural due process, the student should be allowed to complete the examination.
+If the steps described above fail to end attempts to obtain or give information, the principal should be notified immediately, and the students' examinations terminated.
+At the conclusion of the examination, all suspected acts of fraud must be reported to the principal.
+Pursuant to Section 102.4 of the Regulations of the Commissioner of Education, no score may be earned by a student who, in the judgment of the principal, has attempted to obtain aid from or give aid to another student or has otherwise committed fraud during an examination.

-Student Use of Communications Devices.
-All students are prohibited from bringing cell phones and certain other electronic devices, as defined in the script below, into a classroom or other location where a State exam is being administered.
+Student Use of Communications Devices

+All students are prohibited from bringing cell phones and certain other electronic devices, as defined in the script below, into a classroom or other location where a State examination is being administered.
 Test proctors, test monitors, and school officials shall retain the right to collect and hold any prohibited electronic devices prior to the start of the test administration.
 Admission to the test shall be denied to any student who is in possession of a cell phone or other prohibited electronic device and refuses to relinquish it.
+Possession of such a device will cause the student's examination to be invalidated.

-At the beginning of each test administration, proctors must read the following statement to all students taking secondary-level State exams:
+At the beginning of each test administration, proctors must read the following statement to all students taking Regents Examinations:

-You cannot have any communications device, including a cell phone, with you during this exam or during any breaks (such as a restroom visit).
+You cannot have any communications device, including a cell phone, with you during this examination or during any breaks (such as a restroom visit).
 Such devices include, but are not limited to:

-- Cell phones

-- Blackberry devices and other PDAs

-- iPods and MP3 players

-- iPads, tablets, and other eReaders

-- Laptops, notebooks, or any other personal computing devices

-- · Cameras or other photographic equipment

-- · Headphones, headsets, or in-ear headphones such as earbuds, and

-- Any other device capable of recording audio, photographic or video content, or capable of viewing or playing back such content
+- Cell phones - iPods or other MP3 players - iPads, tablets, and other eReaders - Personal laptops, notebooks, or any other computing devices - Cameras, other photographic equipment, and scanning devices - Wearable devices/smart wearables, including smart watches and health wearables with a display - Headphones, headsets, or in-ear headphones such as earbuds, and - Any other device capable of recording audio, photographic, or video content, or capable of viewing or playing back such content, or sending/receiving text, audio, or video messages